 TIP #1: Social distancing is still important

 The CDC is still requiring at least six feet of space between people whenever possible, and we’re not sure when that will end.
 As a business owner, you will need to support that requirement with barriers, changing the layout of your store, or creating more space where you can.
 It’s not just for your customers.
 Your employees should be conscious of it and have the ability to follow it comfortably.
 Staggering shift times and closing communal spaces can help.
+Of course, check the most recent CDC guidelines for your state and follow them accordingly.

 TIP #2: Monitor the health of your employees